-A: No. By submitting these expenses, she is committing fraud.
-Personal expenses should reflect what charges you have incurred while working.
+No. By submitting these expenses, she is committing fraud.
+Personal expenses should reflect only those charges incurred while working.

 Q: A colleague has been submitting invoices from a supplier where the amounts do not match the supporting documents.
 He claims the difference was agreed in a different contract, that they are 'always done this way' and that I can amend the documents so they match.
 What should I do?